 Finding the right beauty salon in the new city could be quite challenging.
 Since we moved from Phuket to Bahrain, my goal was to find a place that could take care of my skin needs and provide quality services.
-Due to my profession and a big passion for the industry, I am potentially not the best customer for the negligence beauty salons.
+Due to my profession as both a beauty therapist and my big passion for the industry, I am potentially not the best customer for the negligence beauty salons.
 But for you, my readers, I am the great advantage to get a glimpse on how things should work and why you must be paying thorough attention to the details.

 The first criteria to look for when choosing any salon how well equipped the place is and the quality of reviews on the internet.
 But unfortunately, in most cases, finding the place with the best reviews and modern equipment is not enough.
 The good reviews don’t always mean genuine, and without skilled therapists, expensive hardware is just a waste of space.